mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 made further up, and a [buffer range][tvbrange-object].
 We can get a range of the buffer by using the range function that is a part of the buffer object. `buffer(offset,length)` is the short form for the range function. `buffer(0,4)` means we want to start at the first byte, and then take 4 bytes.
-The reason we want to start at 0 is because we're dealing with the first field in the header.
+The reason we want to start at 0 is that we're dealing with the first field in the header.
 We take 4 bytes because that is the size of an int32.

 After reloading the Lua script with **Ctrl+Shift+L** Wireshark should look like this: